purbon/slides-meetups-and-confs/ParentingProcesses/slides.md

 * Numbers about parenting.
 * What are common expectations from society?
 * Startups and corporate company culture.
-* What companies can, _should_ do.
+* What companies can and _should_ do.

 # Software engineering today

+* Software runs the world.
-* No matter what, your job is your passion.
+* No matter what, your job is usually your passion.
 * Change is going to be a constant.
 * Constant learning and improvement required.
+* There is this idea that you should be programming at work and after work.
+There is life outside of a laptop, really!!!
 * Craft or Engineering job, two different approaches for the same task.

-##  Soft requirements
+##  Requirements

-* Software runs the world.
 * Highly rewarding when problems are solved.
 * Male centric business, women are scare (_also scared_).
 * Ego centric arguments can be pretty important.
-* Lack of interest in STEM, _and this is for everyone_

 ## Other facts

 * Focus, being distracted regularly, _is bad_.
 * Hero culture, long working hours.
-* Irregular working hours, specially in berlin startups...
+* Irregular working hours, specially in Berlin startups...
 (10h ish)
+* Lack of interest in STEM, _and this is for everyone_

 # Numbers about parenting